-- Our operating results fluctuate and are substantially dependent on developing new products and achieving design wins as our industry's product life cycles are short and our customers' requirements change rapidly. - We depend on several large customers for a substantial portion of our revenue. - We face risks of a loss of revenue if contracts with the United States government or defense and aerospace contractors are canceled or delayed or if defense spending is reduced. - The COVID-19 pandemic could materially adversely affect our financial condition and results of operations. - We depend heavily on third parties. - We face risks related to sales through distributors. - We face risks associated with the operation of our manufacturing facilities, and if we experience poor manufacturing yields, our operating results may suffer. - We are subject to inventory risks and costs because we build our products based on forecasts provided by customers before receiving purchase orders for the products. - We sell certain of our products based on reference designs of platform providers, and our inability to effectively manage or maintain our evolving relationships with these companies may have an adverse effect on our business. - We are subject to risks from international sales and operations. - We may not be able to generate sufficient cash to service all of our debt, including our senior notes due 2029 and 2031, respectively, or to fund capital expenditures and may be forced to take other actions to satisfy our debt obligations and financing requirements, which may not be successful or on terms favorable to us. - Our acquisitions and other strategic investments could fail to achieve our financial or strategic objectives, disrupt our ongoing business, and adversely impact our results of operations.
+- Our operating results fluctuate and are substantially dependent on developing new products and achieving design wins as our customers' requirements can change rapidly and product life cycles can be short. - We depend on several large customers for a substantial portion of our revenue and the loss of one or more of these customers could have a material adverse effect on our business, financial condition and results of operations. - We face risks of a loss of revenue if contracts with the United States government or defense and aerospace contractors are canceled or delayed or if defense spending is reduced. - We may be subject to continued volatility and uncertainty in customer demand, worldwide economies and financial markets resulting from the ongoing impact of the COVID-19 pandemic. - We depend heavily on third parties. - We face risks related to sales through distributors. - We face risks associated with the operation of our manufacturing facilities, and if we experience poor manufacturing yields, our operating results may suffer. - We are subject to inventory risks and costs because we purchase materials and build our products based on forecasts provided by customers before receiving purchase orders for the products. - We sell certain of our products based on reference designs of chipset suppliers, and our inability to effectively manage or maintain our evolving relationships with these companies may have an adverse effect on our business. - We are subject to risks from international sales and operations. - We may not be able to generate sufficient cash to service all of our debt or to fund capital expenditures and may be forced to take other actions to satisfy our debt obligations and financing requirements, which may not be successful or on terms favorable to us.

-- In order to compete, we must attract, retain, and motivate key employees, and our failure to do so could harm our business and our results of operations. - We rely on our intellectual property portfolio and may not be able to successfully protect against the use of our intellectual property by third parties, and we may be subject to claims of infringement of thirdparty intellectual property rights. - Security breaches and other disruptions could compromise our proprietary information and expose us to liability, which would cause our business and reputation to suffer.
+- Our acquisitions and other strategic investments could fail to achieve our financial or strategic objectives, disrupt our ongoing business, and adversely impact our results of operations. - In order to compete, we must attract, retain, and motivate key employees, and our failure to do so could harm our business and our results of operations. - We rely on our intellectual property portfolio and may not be able to successfully protect against the use of our intellectual property by third parties, and we may be subject to claims of infringement of thirdparty intellectual property rights. - Security breaches and other disruptions could compromise our proprietary information, expose us to liability or disrupt our ability to operate critical business functions, which would cause our business and reputation to suffer.